Biogen: History

 On December 10, 2012, Biogen announced its global collaboration agreement with Isis Pharmaceuticals to develop and research antisense drugs to treat neurological and neuromuscular diseases.

 In February 2013, Bloomberg broke the news that Biogen was planning to pay Elan $3.25 billion for the full rights to Tysabri, used to treat multiple sclerosis.

+In 2013, Biogen was the first U.S.-based biotechnology company to appear on the Dow Jones Sustainability World Index.

 In January 2015, the company announced that it would acquire Convergence Pharmaceuticals for up to $675 million, with the acquisition aiming to accelerate the development of Convergence's pipeline, in particular CNV1014802 – a Phase II small molecule sodium channel blocking candidate.
 In October 2015, the company announced that it would lay off 11% of its workforce, effective immediately.

-On May 3, 2016, Biogen announced to spin off its hemophilia business, known as Bioverativ.
-The hemophilia business would become an independent publicly-traded company.
+On May 3, 2016, Biogen announced plans to spin off its hemophilia business, known as Bioverativ as an independent publicly traded company.
 Bioverativ offered two hemophilia drugs in 2016, Alprolix and Eloctate, and plans on developing its Hemophilia-focused goals.

-In 2016, Biogen released Spinraza (nusersin), a treatment for Spinal Muscular Atrophy.
+In 2016, Biogen released Spinraza (nusinersin), a treatment for Spinal Muscular Atrophy.
 The drug is among the most expensive treatments available, with a price of $750,000 for the first year of doses, and $375,000 for each subsequent year and likely for the rest of a patient's life.
-While there still isn’t a cure, Spinraza significantly improves the quality of life in infants and adults.
+While there still isn't a cure, Spinraza significantly improves the quality of life in infants and adults.

 In 2017, Biogen announced that its drug Fampyra converted from conditional marketing authorization to standard marketing approval.
 EU multiple sclerosis (MS) patients use Fampyra to improve walking.

 In February 2020, Biogen and Sangamo Therapeutics announced a global licensing deal to develop compounds for neuromuscular and neurological diseases.

 In September 2020, Biogen Inc. made a $10 million deposit in OneUnited Bank to provide more capital to fund home loans and commercial development in Black communities.
-In November, the company announced it would acquire a $650 million stake in Sage Therapeutics and make an upfront payment of $875 million, in order to jointly develop a number of depression treatments.
+In November, the company announced it would acquire a $650 million stake in Cambridge-based Sage Therapeutics and make an upfront payment of $875 million, in order to jointly develop depression treatments.

+In July 2023, Biogen acquired Reata Pharmaceuticals, headquartered in Plano, Texas, for nearly $6.5 billion.
+That month, the company also cut 1,000 jobs, or 11% of its workforce.

+In May 2024, Biogen acquired Human Immunology Biosciences (HI-Bio) for $1.15 billion.

+In July 2025, the company announced a $2 billion investment in manufacturing facilities in Research Triangle Park.

+In September 2025, the company agreed to acquire Alcyone Therapeutics for $85 million.
+In November 2025, it was announced the acquisition had been completed.